 My brother and I were close for years, until we weren’t.
 That’s how it goes, I guess.
 Our paths diverged when addiction entered his life.
 And, later in life, as heroin took hold, he neither ruled nor reigned his reality.
 Losing that piece of him changed what home was.
 Home became a place—an obligation, really—only memories enlivened that childhood feeling.
 Ignorance was easy, distance was easiest, and neither were bliss.
 I would tell myself, “This is my last winter here.
 Spring will come.
 Then it’s time to go.”
 This cyclical narrative carried me through many winters.

 In 2014, William was incarcerated for eleven months.
 During our timed phone calls and supervised visits, I met my sober, adult brother— a person I had never known.
-This project documents the time following his release to include our celebration of his sobriety, his relapses, recoveries, overdose and continued cycles.
+This project documents the time following his release to include our celebration of his sobriety, his relapses, recoveries, and overdose.
 William has overdosed twice, most recently June 4, 2016.
 He has held sobriety since.
 I'm really fucking proud of him.

 In 2019, I was selected to participate in Alec Soth’s workshop: How to Make a Photobook that Matters, in Vancouver.
 I am currently working on a book that matters.
 The book will combine my journal entries and imagery from December 2015–January 2017.
 2019 was my last winter in Wisconsin.